chinkeongho/fitness_strava/README.md

 ## Remote deploy
 - Ensure your `.env` has valid STRAVA tokens (with `activity:read_all`) and is present locally so it can be synced.
 - Deploy over SSH (rsync + remote venv + fetch + serve):
-`./scripts/deploy.sh --host sentinan-dsp --port 8020 --user ubuntu --path /home/ubuntu/strava-heatmap --after 2024-01-01 --start-server 1 --server-name fitness.sentinan.com`
+`./scripts/deploy.sh --host sentinan-dsp --port 8020 --user ubuntu --path /home/ubuntu/strava-heatmap --after 2024-01-01 --start-server 1 --server-name fitness.sentinan.com --ssl-email you@example.com`
 Positional fallback: `./scripts/deploy.sh sentinan-dsp 8020` (defaults: host=sentinan-dsp, user=ubuntu, path=/home/ubuntu/strava-heatmap, port=8020, server_name=fitness.sentinan.com).
 On the remote it will rsync the project, build a venv, run `fetch_strava.py`, install npm deps, set up systemd (`strava-heatmap.service`) running `node server.js` on port 8020 (serves static + /quote proxy), and configure nginx on port 80 to proxy to 127.0.0.1:8020.
-- Optional HTTPS (Let's Encrypt via nginx plugin): add `--enable-ssl 1 --ssl-email you@example.com` when deploying (requires DNS for `--server-name` pointing at the host and sudo to install certbot).
-The script installs certbot if missing, obtains/renews a cert for the server name, and configures HTTP->HTTPS redirects.
+- HTTPS is enabled by default (Let’s Encrypt via certbot/nginx).
+Provide `--ssl-email you@example.com`; ensure DNS for `--server-name` points at the host and ports 80/443 are reachable.
+To skip HTTPS, pass `--enable-ssl 0`.
-- After deploy with server start, open `http://your.server/web/` (or https if enabled).
+- After deploy with server start, open `https://your.server/web/` (HTTP redirects to HTTPS).
 The data folder lives under `REMOTE_PATH/data/`.
 Logs are in the journal for the systemd service.

 ## Data flow
 - Strava API -> local cache (JSON/GeoJSON) -> heatmap layers -> web UI.